peter-duongGHub/T2A2/README.md

 - **Required body/Header Data**: JWT required, JSON web token required to delete a player - only created players with correct tokens can delete player
 - **ON SUCCESS**: Returns message of the player deleted to the view and a success code 200
 ![Player-Success](./docs/delete_player.PNG)
-- **ON FAILURE**: Returns Error dependent on user input, missing input or incorrect input format, in this example trying to delete a player that does not exist will return an error message with a HTTP error code 404.
+- **ON FAILURE**: Returns Error dependent on user input, missing input or incorrect input format, in this example trying to delete a player that does not exist without correct JWT will return an error message with a HTTP error code 404.
 ![Player-Fail](./docs/delete_player-fail.PNG)

 #### View all players